dannyRua/holbertonschool-shell/basics/README.md

 rm > delete a file
 rmdir > delete a directory
-cd - > changes the working directory to the previous one
+cd - > changes the working directory to the previous one ls -la ..
+List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format